 The Prayer of Habakkuk (Habakkuk 3:1-15)

 The Prayer of Habakkuk is a song that describes a grand vision of God, shining forth in glory upon a mountain.
-It refers back to the events of the Exodus – and points forward to the coming of the Messiah.
-The prayer, also known as the ‘Canticle of Habakkuk’, is now used as part of … Continue reading The Prayer of Habakkuk (Habakkuk 3:1-15)
+The hymn draws upon the story of the Exodus and points forward to the coming of the Messiah.